wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 pattern can be found in
 [Design System documentation](../../Design/DesignSystem).

-now we'll use these tokens to define the components which will be available for placement in our gallery:
+Now we'll use these tokens to define the components which will be available for placement in our gallery:

 ``` js